PI-H2T: Enhancing Long-Tailed Visual Recognition with Permutation-Invariant and Head-to-Tail Feature Fusion: Experiments

 Moreover, we present the class boundary achieved without using H2TF, relying solely on PIF (PIF st.1), as illustrated in Fig~\ref{fig:PI-st109}.
 It can be observed that the uncalibrated classification boundaries fit the training set well but lack generalization to the test set.
 Using PIF to enhance representation while employing the calibration strategy in DR (DR+PIF) can improve overall performance; however, it often sacrifices the performance of the head class, as shown in Fig~\ref{fig:PI-DR09}.
 In contrast, H2TF effectively balances the performance of both the head and tail classes, as illustrated in Fig~\ref{fig:PI-H2T09}.
+Table~\ref{tab:cifar10} provides the average accuracy across all classes for CIFAR10-LT for reference.
+PIF achieves a superior representation space over DR (73.65\% vs. 72.96\% in stage 1), enabling more effective classifier correction and greater performance gains in stage 2.